Wedgwood, Seattle

 Wedgwood is a middle-class residential neighborhood of northeast Seattle, Washington with a modest commercial strip.
 Wedgwood is located about 2 mi north, and slightly east, of the University of Washington; it is about 6 mi northeast of Downtown.
-The neighborhood is further typical of Seattle neighborhoods in having more than one name and having different, overlapping, but well-documented definitions of the neighborhood.
+The neighborhood is typical of Seattle neighborhoods in having more than one name and having different, overlapping, but well-documented definitions of the neighborhood.

 The misspelling Wedgewood is not uncommon—it is used by at least five businesses and even appears in the unofficial City Clerk's Neighborhood Map Atlas—but the origin and spelling of the name are clear: the neighborhood was named after the English bone china-maker Wedgwood, the favorite of the wife of Albert ("Al") Balch (1903–1976), the developer who named the neighborhood.
 Balch was also the founder of adjoining View Ridge.